2024 NCAA Division I men's soccer championship game: Vermont

-The Vermont men's soccer team had a highly successful 2024 season, finishing with a strong overall record of 16-2-6 and a conference mark of 4-1-2, highlighted by an unbeaten home campaign (8-0-4).
+The Vermont men's soccer team had a good 2024 season, finishing with a overall record of 16-2-6 and a conference mark of 4-1-2, highlighted by an unbeaten home campaign (8-0-4).
 The season began with a challenging 3-1 loss at Western Michigan, but the team quickly rebounded with key road victories over San Diego State (1-0) and Lehigh (3-2).
 At Virtue Field, Vermont demonstrated their strength with dominant 5-0 wins against Fairfield and Harvard, as well as hard-fought draws against New Hampshire (1-1) and UMass (2-2).
 A 4-1 win at UAlbany and a narrow 1-0 victory over UConn further showcased their resilience, while a late-season 1-0 loss at UMBC served as one of the few setbacks in an otherwise consistent campaign.

 In the postseason, Vermont raised their level of play significantly.
 They secured the America East title with consecutive 2-1 wins over #3 UMBC and Bryant.
 In the NCAA Tournament, Vermont displayed a combination of offensive firepower and defensive tenacity, routing Iona 5-0 and earning gritty road wins over Hofstra (2-1) and San Diego (1-0).
 A standout performance came in the quarterfinals, where the team delivered a convincing 2-0 victory over Pittsburgh to reach the College Cup for the first time in program history.
 In the semifinals, Vermont battled Denver to a 1-1 draw before advancing to the championship game by winning on penalties, where they capped their remarkable season.

 Offensively, Vermont’s success was driven by standout contributions from key players.
 Yaniv Bazini led the team with 14 goals, 2 assists, and 30 points across 24 matches, with 79 total shots and 3 game-winning goals highlighting his importance.
 Maximilian Kissel was another critical piece of the attack, scoring 11 goals on just 27 shots for an efficient 40.7% shooting percentage while adding 2 assists and a team-high 6 game-winning goals.
 Sydney Wathuta was a creative force, leading the team with 14 assists and contributing 16 total points.
 Max Murray (4 goals, 4 assists) and Marcell Papp (5 goals, 1 assist) added depth to the offense, while David Ismail and Zach Barrett combined for 4 goals and 10 assists to round out the team’s balanced attack.
 This collective effort was instrumental in propelling Vermont to one of the most successful seasons in its history.